 The field of epidemiology does not divide itself into theory and empirical work as neatly as does economics.
 There is more diversity in research styles and questions.
-It does appear, though, that like economics (as discussed in Angrist et al. 2020), the field of epidemiology has become more empirically oriented over time.
+It does appear, though, that, like economics, 9 the field has become more empirically-oriented over time.
 Most relevant to economists, perhaps, are branches estimating parameters of disease processes, forecasting the courses of epidemics, and estimating policy effects.

-As noted above, forecasts by epidemiologists of the future course of COVID-19 received tremendous attention in the early days of the epidemic.
+As noted above, epidemiologists' forecasts of the future course of COVID-19 received tremendous attention in the early days of the epidemic.
 These forecasts can combine theoretical modeling, calibration of some parameters, and estimation of others.
 Broadly speaking, forecasting models are often regarded as falling into two main styles.
 Those based on SIR-type models are in a class called "mechanistic," which, like structural empirical models in economics, assume that a model is exactly correct and calibrate or estimate parameters to obtain a predictive model.
 There is another class of predictive models termed "phenomenological," which may be motivated by theories of disease spread but are not derived directly from those theories.
-Instead, they posit a functional form for the evolution of cases or apply time-series methods to predict future outcomes based on available observations.
-This distinction is not a neat one, however, and forecasts can combine elements of both types.
+Instead they posit a functional form for the evolution of cases or apply time-series methods to predict future outcomes based on available observations.
+This is not a neat distinction, however, and forecasts can combine elements of both types.

 In economics, choice of empirical model and technique is often driven by realities of data quality and availability.
-Economists interested in policy evaluation have, for instance, invested enormous effort into developing techniques for causal inference with observational data, which is what economists often have to work with.
+Economists interested in policy evaluation have, for instance, invested enormous effort into developing techniques for causal inference with observational data, which is what we often have.
 Something similar is true for epidemiologists interested in forecasts: their models are designed to leverage the data available on an epidemic in its earliest crucial stages to greatest advantage.
 These early numbers tend to come from boots-on-the-ground efforts such as contact tracing or case counts, and they can be used to estimate parameters of either phenomenological or mechanistic models.
 To be clear, data from contact tracing differs from case counts in that it has information about the source of and the resulting infections from a particular infection, but it may not include most or all infections.
 Case counts attempt to document all infections, but not the tree of connections among them.